 What’s the difference between a UX Researcher and a UX Designer?

-It’s important to note that a UX Researcher is not the same as a UX Designer.
+It’s important to note if you’re hiring, that a UX Researcher is not the same as a UX Designer.

 A UX designer’s job is to design websites and apps which are as easy to use and as attractive as possible, encapsulating the brand.
 To do that, they must first understand their target market and what appeals to them.
 Before they begin designing, they need to know what their consumers want, their motivations for buying, and their main deterrents.
 This is where the role of a UX researcher comes into force.